tanishq-1012/Elections-Ad-Spending-Analysis/README.md

 There is no consistent trend between ad spend and voter turnout.
 Election phases 1 and 4 have the highest ad spends, with phase 4 peaking in voter turnout at around 70%.
 However, phase 1, despite high ad spend, has a lower voter turnout of about 67%.
 Phases with moderate ad spend (e.g., 2 and 6) have lower voter turnout, while phase 5 has a notably low turnout despite moderate spending.

+## Technologies Used

+Python

+Pandas (Data manipulation and cleaning)

+Plotly (Data visualization)

+## Installation

+1.**Clone the repository**: git clone https://github.com/your-username/Elections-Ad-Spending-Analysis.git

+2.**Nevigate to the project directory**: cd Elections-Ad-Spending-Analysis

+3.**Install dependencies**: pip install pandas plotly

+## Usage

+1. Ensure the dataset files (results.csv, advertisers.csv, locations.csv) are placed in the elections-data/ folder.

+2. Run the script: python analysis.py

+3. Visualizations will be displayed within Jupyter Notebook, and insights will be printed in the output cells.

+## Data Sources

+**results.csv**: Election results with voter turnout percentages.

+**advertisers.csv**: Political parties and their ad spending data.

+**locations.csv**: Mapping of locations and states.